All You Need to Know About Indonesia: A Guide for Tourists

 Indonesia is one of those countries that every tourist should visit.
 It combines all the qualities that are so appreciated by travelers: island location, the oceans around, rich ancient culture, exotic wildlife, a combination of mountains, valleys, beaches, volcanoes, and tropical forests - all this can be found on the Indonesian islands.

 If you are going to rest in Indonesia, our guide will help you to make preparations the best way you can to make your trip exciting and safe.
 Let’s know what tourists need first!

 - Indonesia is the largest state located on the islands.
 Its population exceeds a quarter of a billion people;

-- Almost 90% of the population are Muslims, so it’s worth a little to understand Islamic traditions in order not to get into an unpleasant situation;
+- Almost 90% of the population are Muslims, so it’s worth a little to understand Islamic traditions to avoid getting into an unpleasant situation;

 - Country Currency - Indonesian Rupiah.
-Its current exchange rate to US dollars as 14,000 rupiah per $ 1.
-To the euro, the ratio is even higher: 16,000 rupiah for 1 euro.
-You can exchange money right at the airport, but in the markets or in hotels, exchangers usually offer a disadvantageous rate.
-In addition, in all tourist locations, you can visit the bank cards are accepted.
-On the Bali island, POS-terminals are in use even in small local establishments for example.
-In addition, there are dollars or major currencies of Southeast Asia in tourist locations;
+Its current exchange rate to US dollars as 14,000 rupiahs per $ 1.
+To the euro, the ratio is even higher: 16,000 rupiahs for 1 euro.
+You can exchange money right at the airport, but in the markets or hotels, exchangers usually offer a disadvantageous rate.
+Also, in all tourist locations, you can visit the bank cards are accepted.
+On the Bali island, POS-terminals are in use even in small local establishments, for example.
+Besides, there are dollars or major currencies of Southeast Asia in tourist locations;

-There are 2 airports near the capital of Indonesia, but the only one of them is used for passenger traffic — Soekarno-Hatta (CGK).
-Terminals №2 and №3 are designed to work with the international airlines.
+There are two airports near the capital of Indonesia, but only one is used for passenger traffic — Soekarno-Hatta (CGK).
+Terminals №2 and №3 are designed to work with international airlines.

 Terminal 2 provides free Wi-Fi.